IllyaMoskvin/tes3mp-mbsp/README.md

   // Set to `false` to use the base spell cost for calculating skill
   // progress, instead of the adjusted spell cost.
   //
-  // FYI: Magicka Mastery uses base cost, but MBSP uses adjusted cost.
+  // FYI: MM uses base cost, but MBSP uses adjusted cost.
   "useCostAfterRefundForProgress":true,

   // Skill progression is the magicka cost divided by 5, so casting